 - Nightlife: furs, over-the-knee boots, and

-- are all the rage on the club scene.
+- Aspen hats: Are all the rage on the club scene.
 If you don’t already own Western gear, stop by Kemo Sabe to get this sought-after accessory.

 - Fine dining: many restaurants have a strict dress code, so be sure to pack something nice to wear.